Positive Contribution & Economic Well Being

 We hope that by allowing the children to meet with these professions, it will enable the children to see them as real people, doing jobs that they can aspire to and possible one day achieve.

 By working together as a school, we model setting high targets, having clear goals and aspirations.
 By working together, we have also been able to model the successes that can be achieved.
-The Head teacher’s nomination as Primary School Head teacher of the Year 2007, and her subsequent award of a Head teacher’s Distinction for the North West Region.

 Further Education / Employment Opportunities